karunakaruna/ETHDenver23/README.md

 ### Context

 The ‘Metaverse’ as it exist now is comprised of a vast field of disconnected spaces and platforms.
 Web-based metaverse platforms offer the greatest accessibility and possibility for cross-platform travel, through links and portals.
-Platforms like Monaverse, Hyperfy, Spatial, Decentraland, OnCyber and Voxels give us a glimpse in the potential contained, in these worlds.
+Platforms like Monaverse, Hyperfy, Spatial, Decentraland, OnCyber and Voxels give us a glimpse of the potential contained in these worlds.

 ### Problem